Package 'visStatistics'

 Description

-Convert data frame of counts to data frame of cases. data frame must contain a column with frequencies (counts) as generated by as.data.frame from a contingency table
+Convert data frame of counts to dataframe of cases.
+The data frame must contain a column with frequencies (counts) as generated by as.data.frame from a contingency table

 Usage